LycheeOrg/LycheeOrg.github.io/docs/md/installation.md

 ### Configuration

 #### Public Directory
 After installing Lychee, configure your web server's document / web root to be the `public` directory.
 The `index.php` in this directory serves as the front controller for all HTTP requests entering your application.
+Note that `.env` should not be externally accessible as it contains the encryption keys for the cookies and access to the database.

 #### Configuration Files
 All of the configuration files for Lychee are stored in the `config` directory.
 Each option is documented, so feel free to look through the files and get familiar with the options available to you.